IBM-Cloud/terraform-provider-ibm/website/docs/r/hpcs_keystore.html.markdown

 	* Constraints: Allowable values are: `hpcs`, `internal`, `key_protect`.
 * `name` - (Optional, String) Name of a target keystore.
 	* Constraints: The maximum length is `100` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[A-Za-z0-9][A-Za-z0-9 .-_]*$/`.
+* `dry_run` - (Optional, Boolean) Do not create a keystore, only verify if keystore created with given parameters can be communciated with successfully.
+  * Constraints: The default value is `false`.
 * `google_credentials` - (Optional, String) The value of the JSON key represented in the Base64 format.
   * Constraints: The maximum length is `524288` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^(?:[A-Za-z0-9+\/]{4})*(?:[A-Za-z0-9+\/]{2}==|[A-Za-z0-9+\/]{3}=)?$/`.
 * `google_key_ring` - (Optional, String) A key ring organizes keys in a specific Google Cloud location and allows you to manage access control on groups of keys.